Zhao0148/zhao0148/README.md

 </div>

 ### <div align="center">👋 Hey there!
-I'm a second-year Mobile Application Design and Development (MADD) student at Algonquin College, I'm currently exploring the ever-expanding world of LLMs.</div>
+I'm a graduate of the Mobile Application Design and Development (MADD) program at Algonquin College, I'm currently exploring the ever-expanding world of LLMs.</div>